Sand. It's everywhere on the planet Crassus.

 "Roger Warmonger," Control's response crackled, "RTB for debrief."

 "Ten-Four, confirm-RTB, out."

-As the pelican veered off and away into the distance, the dust-storm swelled to an outright howl.
+As the Pelican veered off and away into the distance, the dust-storm swelled to an outright howl.
 Layers of sand begin to peel away, revealing scorched and blackened wreckage.
-Here, the crumpled husk of a Scorpion Main Battle Tank lies upended, its turret snapped neatly in half.
+Here, the crumpled husk of a Scorpion Main Battle Tank lays upended, its turret snapped neatly in half.
 Here, a trio of warthogs, gutted by plasma-fire.
 Corpses, shrivelled by the endless heat, sprawl baking where they fell.